no1xsyzy/fyp/interim.md

 Traps are necessary for many programs.
 A program usually have to change particular files to output the procession result.
 There is usually display on screen and many other side effects.
 Even in languages famous for its pure function, such as Haskell or Erlang, there is still impure parts.
 However, what makes it a bad thing is that many traps are just hidden by the language.
 Pure functions and impure functions are just thrown together and expecting the programmers to remember or investigate documentations of every function and method.

-Briefly, many programming languages hide traps and adds indetermination.
+Briefly, many programming languages hide traps and add indetermination.

 ### Too Much Effort to Log